 A couple of years ago, home prices in Washington were rising faster than any other state in the country.
 Washington led the way in terms of annual price growth, posting double-digit gains from one year to the next.

 But things slowed down a bit over the first half of 2019, which allowed the housing market to cool down a little and give buyers a bit of a breather.
-But things have picked up since then and are expected to continue on that pace over the remainder of 2020.
-Over the past 12 months, home prices have risen 4.9% and are expected to rise by about the same pace over the next year through to March 2021.
+However, things have picked up since then and are expected to continue at that pace over the course of 2024.

-While inventory may be picking up in certain parts, it’s still not enough to keep up with demand, leaving buyers to face fierce competition among other other.
+Inventory is still not enough to keep up with demand, leaving buyers to face fierce competition among others.

 4. Mortgage Loans Are More Flexible Today Than in the Past